Raiden1411/zabi/docs/pages/api/abi/parameters.md

 ## Encode Inputs

-Generates Abi encoded data using the [contract ABI specification](https://docs.soliditylang.org/en/latest/abi-spec.html#json) by a given set of of inputs and the associated values.
+Generates Abi encoded data using the [contract ABI specification](https://docs.soliditylang.org/en/latest/abi-spec.html#json) by a given set of inputs and the associated values.

 This takes in 2 arguments:

-- a allocator used to manage the memory allocations
+- an allocator used to manage the memory allocations
 - the values that will be encoded.

 **Memory must be freed after calling this method.**